rukesh-shrestha/Backend-API-Todos/README.md

 npm run dev
 ```

+### API Documentation
+- You can find the API documentation in **/api-docs** route.

 ### Do you want to contribute in this project?

-If you like to contribute in this project, you can clone the project and add the functionality or you can create the frontend of this API.
+- If you like to contribute in this project, you can clone the project and add the functionality.
-API documentation can be found in **/api-docs** route.
+- After adding the funcationality create the new branch and push into it and send the pull request.
+- You can create the frontend of this API.